Udbina: History

 During the Croatian War of Independence, Udbina was under control of the Republic of Serbian Krajina.
 During that time, the remaining Croats from Krbava were forced to leave.
 The only remaining Croatian settlement on Krbava, Podlapač was saved from the Serb militias by the UNPROFOR's Czech battalion.
 The local airport was used as an airbase for offensive operations against Croatia and Bosnia and Herzegovina, in direct defiance of NATO's Operation Deny Flight.
 The airstrip was eventually destroyed by a NATO's 39 aircraft-strong strike on 21 November 1994.
 Udbina was taken over by Croatian forces on 7 August 1995, during Operation Storm.

 In the 2001 census, 51% of Udbina's population were Croats, mostly from Bosnia.
 Today, Udbina is a part of the Lika-Senj County.
 In recent years, Udbina recorded an increase in tourist visits.

-Settlements

-The settlements in the municipality are (2011 census):